 2 This course is required for the major and fulfills University Core Curriculum requirements.
 To meet teacher certification requirements the following University Core Courses are recommended.
-Foundation Courses: ENGL 101, ENGL 102, MATH 110 or 101 or approved substitute, SPCM 101; Fine Arts (choose one): AD 101, HIST 201, MUS 103, or THEA 101; Human Health (choose one): HED 101 or PE 101; Humanities: HIST 101A; Science: CHEM 106 and PLB 115.
+Foundation Courses: ENGL 101, ENGL 102, MATH 110 or 113 or approved substitute, SPCM 101; Fine Arts (choose one): AD 101, HIST 201, MUS 103, or THEA 101; Human Health (choose one): HED 101 or PE 101; Humanities: HIST 101a; Science: CHEM 106 and PLB 115.
 Social Science: HIST 110 and POLS 114.
-Integrative/Multicultural (choose one): ANTH 202, HIST 202, HIST 210, or SOC 215; Integrative/Interdisciplinary: choose a humanities course within the university core integrative/interdisciplinary selection.
+Integrative/Interdisciplinary: choose a humanities course within the university core integrative/ interdisciplinary selection.